sinbad/SUDS/docs/MyFirstSUDScript.md

 ![Import Process](img/ImportProcess.png)

 > In fact you get both a *Script Asset* and a *String Table*, which helps with [localisation](Localisation.md).
+> However by default you won't see the string table, since it's embedded in the script asset.
+> If you want to see the string tables separately there's an option for that in
+> the plugin settings.

 You'll always be writing your dialogue in SUDS Script Source Files in a text editor, but at runtime you'll be using the SUDS Script Assets.
 They're small and efficient